 Many of these have been derived from independent research conducted by Forrester Consulting.
 Forrester interviewed four existing customers with years of experience working with Agari.
 The organizations have leading brands that are often targeted by groups perpetuating malicious emails with the intent of hacking customer accounts.
 Using Agari, each of the organizations eliminated the majority of malicious emails perpetuated under its brand name.
 In one case, using Agari established the company as a leader in cybersecurity among its peers and has made security a differentiator with its enterprise customers.
-To read the full Forrester Total Economic Impact Report, you can download it here.
 The image below is from an infographic showing the results of the Forrester report.

 To estimate the potential increase in revenue from implementing DMARC and brand protection, we will need to know your current email marketing volume, email marketing conversion rates, and the lifetime value of a newly acquired customer.
 Then, we can estimate the increase in email conversion rates after implementing DMARC based on similar experiences by other organizations to calculate the net benefit of implementing DMARC.

 Here are some simple formulas you can use:

 $1,000 Average Net Profit Per Customer Per Year x 3 Years Average Customer Lifetime = $3,000 CLV